-During lessons, issues related to the changing patterns in the retail industry will be discussed drawing on different types of materials: history and marketing essays (mainly in English), integrated by case-studies concerning leading firms in Large scale distribution.
-It is also envisaged that audiovisual contents will be shown and discussed.
+During classes, issues related to the changing patterns in the retail industry will be discussed drawing on different types of materials: history and marketing essays (almost entirely in English) will be integrated by case-studies concerning leading firms in Large Scale Retailing.

 Assessment methods and criteria

-Knowledge and understanding will be verified by analyzing the contents of both answers.
+Knowledge and understanding will be verified by the multiple choice test results and analyzing the contents of the written “open book” exam.

-The ability in applying knowledge and understanding will be verified by analyzing the answers given to the sections devoted to applied historical cases.
+The ability in applying knowledge and understanding will be verified by analyzing the answers given in the written “open book” exam.

-Learning skills and the ability in making judgments will verified by analyzing the answers given to the general part of the questions.
+Learning skills and the ability in making judgments will verified by analyzing the contents of the written “open book” exam.

-Communication skills and the ability in using the proper technical language will verified by analyzing the terms adopted in the answers and the propensity in clarifying their meaning.
+Communication skills and the ability in using the proper technical language will verified by analyzing the terms adopted in the written “open book” exam and the propensity in clarifying their meaning.

 Oral exam structured in 2 open questions each providing a maximum of 15 marks.
 By means of the interview knowledge and understanding will be assessed, as well as the ability in applying them to the case-studies tackled in the readings assigned.
 The answers provided will allow to evaluate the ability in making judgments of the candidates as well as their learning skills.
 An assessment as such will also consider their communication skills and ability in using the proper technical language.